The Walking Dead: Comic Book vs TV Series

 When Rick exits his abandoned home he’s smacked upside the head with a shovel!
 The culprit is a young boy, Duane, who mistook Rick for a zombie.
 He and his father, Morgan have been living in Rick’s neighbor’s home.
 Morgan brings Rick inside where he fills Rick in on what’s happened since his time in a coma.

-As payment for Morgan’s kindness Rick takes both him and Duane to the police station where they load up on guns, ammunition, and Rick lends them a police car.
+As payment for Morgan’s kindness Rick takes both him and Duane to the police station where they load up on AR-10 rifles, ammunition, and Rick lends them a police car.
 They part with intentions to see each other again, though no definite plans are made and Rick does not give him a walkie-talkie as he does in the televisions series.

 On his way out of town Rick goes back to where he saw the half-woman zombie and shoots her, putting an end to her misery.